narcisbcn/puppet-sysctl/README.md

 Dependencies:
 ------------

-- This module uses augeas, by default is already installed.
+- This module uses augeas.
+This is already installed by default.

 Usage:
 -----